Viking Row

 From Wikipedia, the free encyclopedia

-The Viking Row (Norwegian: Viking-roing) is a football chant, consisting of an exaggerated row movement in unison combined with the shouting of the Norwegian word for row ("ro") that is repeated after a drum beat.
-The chant is designed to evoke the rowing of a Viking ship and is similar to the Viking Thunder Clap.
+The Viking Row (Norwegian: Viking-roing) is a football chant, consisting of an exaggerated rowing movement in unison combined with the shouting of the Norwegian word for "row" ("ro") that is repeated after a drumbeat.
+The chant is typically initiated by the sounding of a traditional Norse blowing horn known as the gjallarhorn, which signals supporters to get into position before a drumbeat sets the pace of the rowing.[1]

-The chant became prominent during the 2026 FIFA World Cup as Norwegian supporters performed the chant in a variety of settings.[1][2][3]
-One of the more notable gatherings was when Norwegian fans took over Times Square in New York City while performing the chant, doing so, that time, next to an annual "summer solstice" yoga event held there.[4][5]
+The chant became prominent during the 2026 FIFA World Cup, as Norwegian supporters performed the chant in a variety of settings.[2][3][4]

 Origin

-The row chant was made by Ole Frøystad, who pitched the idea to the Norwegian supporter club "Oljeberget" in late 2025.[17][18]
-Fans first used it during a March 2026 friendly match against Switzerland.[19]
-It gained popularity after it was used in a friendly match against Sweden on June 1, 2026.[20]
+The row chant was conceptualised by Ole Frøystad, known online as Mr. Row Row, who pitched the idea to the Norwegian supporter club Oljeberget in late 2025.[5][6]
+Fans first used it during a March 2026 friendly match against Switzerland.[7]
+It gained popularity after it was used in a friendly match against Sweden on June 1, 2026,[8] and during the 2026 FIFA World Cup.

 Reception

-Reception to the Viking Row has been mostly positive, with some concerned about the celebration of Vikings in regards to historical controversy.
+Reception to the Viking Row has been mostly positive, with some concerned about the celebration of Vikings in regard to historical controversy.

 In Norway

-Reception in Norway has been positive, with the Norwegian parliament[8] and Royal Family performing the chant.[23]
+Reception in Norway has been positive, with the Norwegian parliament[18] and the royal family performing the chant.[28]

-Innovation Norway's Director of Travel, Aase Marthe Horrigmo praised the chant for bringing more attention to the country.[24]
-Figures in Norwegian academia such as Professor Peggy Simcic Well at BI and Trond Blindheim at Kristina University highlight the tourism value and increased focus on Viking Age history.[24]
+Innovation Norway's Director of Travel, Aase Marthe Horrigmo, praised the chant for bringing more attention to the country.[29]
+Figures in Norwegian academia such as Professor Peggy Simcic Brønn at BI and Trond Blindheim at Kristiania University College highlight the tourism value and increased focus on Viking Age history.[29]

 Norwegian tourism attractions reported increased interest.
 Ellen Marie Næss at the Viking Ship Museum said that the Viking Age story is interesting in itself, but the chant has created a boost.[30]
 Jacob Bredesen at Sagastad said the chant was some of the best marketing Norway ever had.[31]
 Mette Brinchmann at Viking Farm also confirmed increased interest.[28]